Maram-developer/opencv/detect_face_and_number/code/detect_face_and_N.md

-# Eye Movement Detection using OpenCV
+# Face Detection using MediaPipe

-This project implements a real-time eye movement detection system using computer vision techniques.
+This project implements a real-time face detection system using MediaPipe and OpenCV.
-It processes a pre-recorded video to detect eye regions and visualize their movement.

-## Project Overview
-The system analyzes video frames to localize the eye region using contour detection and provides visual feedback in real time.
-It demonstrates how OpenCV can be applied to practical problems such as driver drowsiness detection.
+It detects faces from the webcam, draws bounding boxes, and displays the total number of detected faces.

 ## Pipeline
+- Capture video from webcam
-1. Convert video frames to grayscale.
+- Convert frames to RGB
-2. Apply Gaussian blur to reduce noise.
-3. Apply binary thresholding to isolate the eye region.
-4. Detect contours and sort them by area.
-5. Visualize detected contours with bounding boxes and center lines.
+- Use MediaPipe FaceDetection model
+- Draw bounding boxes on detected faces
+- Display the number of faces on the frame

 ## Features
-- Eye region localization using contours
+- Real-time face detection
-- Real-time visualization
+- Bounding box visualization
-- Output video saving for later analysis
-- Simple and easy-to-extend pipeline for research or prototyping
+- Face count display

+## Technologies Used
+- Python
+- OpenCV
+- MediaPipe

 ## Input
-- Pre-recorded video containing eye movement (`input_video.mp4`)
+- Webcam video stream

 ## Output
-- Processed video with detected eye contours (`output_video.mp4`)
+- Live video feed with detected faces outlined by bounding boxes

-## Technologies Used
-- Python 3.x
-- OpenCV

-## Potential Applications
-- Driver drowsiness detection systems
-- Eye-tracking studies
-- Human-computer interaction research
+- Face landmarks drawn on each detected face
+- Number of faces displayed on the top-left corner